JulianNicholls/Raspberry-Pi-Misc/README.md

 ### fairy-lights

 Control the battery-powered fairy lights that I bought this year.
-It randomly fades in and out and fashes at a couple of different speeds.
+It randomly fades in and out and flashes at a couple of different speeds.

 ----
 ## python/pygame